JeffVandrewJr/btcqbo/README.md

 Customers choosing to pay a QBO invoice using BTCPay automatically have a BTCPay invoice generated with the customer's data pre-filled, and payments to the BTCPay invoice are autmatically recorded in QBO.

+<h2>Needed Improvements (hopefully soon)</h2>

+1. This application needs to be Dockerized so that users can easily slide it in alongside the other Docker containers that are currently part of BTCPay one-click install on LunaNode.

+2. Before generating a BTCPay invoice, the software should ping QBO and verify the email address to the invoice number to prevent against customer typos.

+<h2>Notes</h2>

+All payments made through BTCPay will be recorded in QBO in an "Other Current Asset" account called "Bitcoin."
+They are recorded at USD value as of the date the invoice was paid.
+This is not a bug; it is intentional behavior.
+The USD value on the payment date is the amount of taxable income recognized as well as the tax basis for a future sale of BTC under US Tax law, so the BTC is recorded in QBO accordingly.
+The information herein is educational only and is not tax advice; consult your tax professional.

 <h2>Installation</h2>

 This install documentation is sparse and will be improved over the coming weeks!